etherscan-io/bitshares.foundation/worker.md

 *Remark 2*
-If not otherwise mentioned in the specific worker proposal, a 5% escrow fee is applied to all payment workers operated by the BitShares Blockchain Foundation (starting 1.
+If not otherwise mentioned in the specific worker proposal, a 5% escrow fee is applied to all payment workers operated by The BitShares Blockchain Foundation (starting 1.
 March 2019).
 This fee is applicable for each outgoing payment and will be accounted for publicly for each worker.